 With Ammonia

-- Bag your sheets: Put the baking sheets in a plastic or garbage bag.
+- Bag the sheet: Place your dirty baking sheet inside a heavy-duty garbage bag.

-- Wash: Wash the baking sheets in warm soapy water.
+- Wash: Wash the sheet thoroughly with hot, soapy water.

 With Oven Cleaner

-- Wipe: Use a sponge to wipe off the loosened grease and grime.
-A Brillo Pad will be even more effective.
+- Wipe clean: Use a sponge to wipe away the grime.
+A Brillo Pad works well for uncoated metals.

-- Rinse and dry: Rinse the baking sheets well and air dry on a drying rack.
+- Dry: Air dry on a drying rack.

 With Aluminum Foil

-- Soak baking sheet: Soak the baking sheet in hot water for 30 minutes.
+- Soak: Let the baking sheet soak in hot water for 30 minutes to soften the residue.

 How to Clean Cookie Sheets With Baked-on Grease